waldronmatt/groundwork/packages/lit-override/README.md

 # Lit Override

-Utility functions for overriding styles and template markup in your Lit components.
+Utility functions for overriding styles and markup in your Lit components.

 Go to the `lit-override` project via [`apps/lit-override`](../../apps/lit-override) to see examples.